Pumpkin Banana Bread with Maple Syrup Glaze

 • Slowly add the wet batter into the flour mixture, continuously mixing with a large wooden spoon until well combined.

-• Divide batter evenly between the pans and bake for 45 to 65 minutes, or until a toothpick inserted in the centre comes out clean.
+• Divide the batter evenly between the two pans and bake for 45 to 60 minutes, or until a toothpick inserted in the centre comes out clean.

 • Allow to cool for 5 minutes before running a knife around the edge to easily remove from the pan.

-• Cool on a wire rack for an additional 10 minutes.
+• Remove and cool on a wire rack for an additional 10 minutes.

 • While the bread cools, make the maple syrup glaze by mixing together all of the ingredients.

-The glaze needs to be thin enough to easily squeeze into the bread, so add more milk if you need to.
+The glaze needs to be thin enough to easily squeeze into the bread, so add more milk if needed.

 Add the glaze into a piping bag or large ziplock bag and slice a small piece off the tip to open slightly.

-• Using a chopstick, poke at least 5 holes on the top of the bread.
+• Using a chopstick, poke at least 7 holes into the top of the bread.

 • Squeeze in some of the glaze into each hole.

-• If you have leftover glaze add it to the top of the bread.
+• If you have leftover glaze drizzle over the top.

 • Slice and enjoy!